Installing NAS device after NAS device may be as easy as pie, but backing them all up can be a royal pain.

 In the future, Sankaran concedes that more tape libraries will follow in the footsteps of Quantum's P-Series GbE library.
 But in the meantime, he argues, TapeServer can help extend the life of existing SCSI tape drives and libraries.

-Small business users implementing NAS, meanwhile, shouldn't have to worry about how backup at all - file services and backup should be bundled as a complete, integrated package, says Bob Murray,
+Small business users implementing NAS, meanwhile, shouldn't have to worry about how backup at all - file services and backup should be bundled as a complete, integrated package, says Bob Murray, vice president of sales and marketing at Merlin Technologies, which recently announced its entry-level NAS server, EssentialServer 3.0.

 In addition to up to 1.2TB of space, RAID 0, 1 and 5 and a journaling file system for fast reboots, the 12" by 12" cube also comes with full-fledged backup and recovery capabilities in the form of software, a tape drive and a CD-RW drive.
 It also includes PerfectCopy, software for Windows and Macintosh clients that monitors desktops for changes to files, and copies the updated files automatically to EssentialServer.
 It starts at $2,000 for a 40GB model.